How to Make Kefir with a Direct-set Starter Culture

 Milk considerations.
 Pasteurized milk is most commonly used with this culture.
 Non-homogenized milk can be used if desired.
 Ultra-high temperature (UHT) and ultra-pasteurized (UP) milk are less likely to culture effectively.
 Fresh raw milk will typically culture effectively for the initial batch but is difficult to reculture due to bacteria content.

 A note about hygiene.
 When working with kefir, it is important not to introduce competing bacteria to the process.
-Be sure to wash and rinse your hands well prior to working with the milk.
+Be sure and wash and rinse your hands well prior to working with the milk.
 Also be sure to thoroughly clean and rinse the container and all utensils that will come in contact with the milk or the starter culture.
 Beware soap and food residue the dishwasher may have missed.
 When in doubt, give everything an extra rinse.
 The culturing container can be cleaned with regular soap and hot water (rinse very well) or with vinegar.
 Never use bleach on any item that will come in contact with the milk or starter culture.

 How to Make Kefir

-Signs the Kefir is Done Culturing
+Signs the Kefir is Finished Culturing:

 Cow or Goat Milk.
 The culturing process is complete when the milk thickens to the consistency of commercial cultured buttermilk.
 It will be a pourable liquid and not an “eat with a spoon” level of thickness.
 The milk will also take on a distinctive sour fragrance.